coachrye/coachrye/README.md

 ### Hi there.
 I'm Ryan aka [Coach Rye][website].

-## I'm a Husband, Developer, Tester, Manager and Coach!!
+## I'm a Developer, Tester, Manager and Coach!!

+- The Geek in Me ...
+   - 👨🏻‍💻 enjoys coding and testing software.
-- 📖 I'm currently learning ... a bunch of stuff! 😅
+   - 📖 loves learning a bunch of stuff
-- 👨🏻‍💻 2021: Contribute to Open Source Projects
+   - 💻 wants to contribute to Open Source Projects.
+- The Coach in Me ...
+   - 👥 enjoys building and managing great teams, and developing leaders.
-- 🌱 I'm always looking to coach teams and leaders and help them **Unleash** their **Super Powers**.
+   - 🌱 loves coaching individuals and helping them **Unleash** their unique **Super Powers**.

 <!--
 ### Now Playing on Spotify 🎧